davenverse/shellfish/docs/tutorial/creating_cli.md

 ```
 Here we're using pattern matching to match the command and the arguments, so we can create the corresponding `CliCommand`.

-Notice that we als created a `parseUpdateFlags` function, this does a similar thing than the function from bellow, but it creates a list of flags that need to be updated in the contact:
+Notice that we also created a `parseUpdateFlags` function, this does a similar thing, but it creates a list of flags that can change the updating behaviour:

+`~/src/main/shellfish/contacts/cli/Prompt.scala`
 ```scala 3
 private def parseUpdateFlags(options: List[String]): List[Flag] =